TheCreamGravy/Dragon-Listing-BBCode-Generator/README.md

 * Color-coded color dropdown!
 Eventually, we will color-code the colors just like how FR has it.
 This will probably in the next build.
 * Copying to clipboard and/or previewing your code: We'd love for you to just copy it from a textbox, like with Google Sheets.
 This is a little more involved, so give us some time on this.
 * Checking for updates: We're DEFINITELY looking into a button that will let you check for updates!
 * Dark Mode: Bear with me on this.
 I did this for a project back in HIGH SCHOOL.
 I do NOT remember how to do it now. :P
+* Form clearing: For when you want to list a billion dragons on your hatchery page.